Skip to main content

 You can:

-• understand how the needs of the team and the product vary across the stages of the product life cycle
+• explain how the needs of the product or service vary across phases of the life cycle, and how a team responds to them

 Maintaining delivery momentum